 Cooling operation mode.
 Perform the test run in cooling operation mode so that stop valves failing to open can be detected.
 Even if the user interface was set to heating operation mode, the unit will run in cooling operation mode during 2-3 minutes (although the user interface will display the heating icon), and then automatically switch to heating operation mode.

 19.3 Checklist before commissioning

-After the installation of the unit, first check the items listed below.
-Once all checks are fulfilled, the unit must be closed.
-Power-up the unit after it is closed.
+- 1 After the installation of the unit, check the items listed below. - 2 Close the unit.